mgoelz95/lfdr-sMoM/README.md

 # lfdr-sMoM

-Spatial Multiple Hypothesis Testing with Local False Discovery Rates (spatial_mht)
+Spatial Multiple Hypothesis Testing with Local False Discovery Rates (spatialmht)
 ==========================================

-The `spatial_mht` package provides an implementation of the multiple hypothesis testing methods for spatial data introduced in the references below.
+The `spatialmht` package provides an implementation of the multiple hypothesis testing methods for spatial data introduced in the references below.
 This empirical Bayes method estimates the local false discovery rates (lfdr's) with the spectral method of moments (sMoM) and allows to assert the state of a spatial field at the sensors and in between sensors.
 The method identifies anomalies within the observation area with false positive control (w.r.t. the False Discovery Rate).

 Improvements of the base-line method lfdr-sMoM from [Goelz2022TISPN] were proposed in subsequent works [Goelz2022CISS] and [Goelz2022ICASSP].
 These are also implemented in this package.
 The details on the proposed methods are found in the references given below.